ND Stevenson: 2013–2020: Lumberjanes, She-Ra and The Fire Never Goes Out

-She-Ra and other animation
+In 2015, Stevenson wrote for Marvel Comics on the comics Thor Annual and Runaways.
+He did the cover art for Jennifer Longo's novels Up to This Pointe (hardcover edition) and Six Feet Over It (paperback edition).
 Stevenson was part of the writing team of Disney's animated series Wander Over Yonder, beginning with the second season in 2015.
+In 2017, Stevenson appeared in two episodes of Critical Role's first campaign as Tova.
+He has subsequently appeared in three Critical Role one-shot episodes between 2017 and 2022 as himself, Tova, and Peter Pan.
+In June 2022, his character Tova was featured in a line of Critical Role miniatures by WizKids.

-Stevenson was the creator and executive producer of DreamWorks Animation's rebooted She-Ra and the Princesses of Power animated television series on Netflix, which ran for five seasons from 2018 to 2020 She-Ra received critical acclaim, with particular praise for its diverse cast and the complex relationship between She-Ra and her best friend-turned-archenemy Catra.
+Stevenson was the creator and executive producer of DreamWorks Animation's rebooted She-Ra and the Princesses of Power animated television series on Netflix, which ran for five seasons from 2018 to 2020.
+She-Ra received critical acclaim, with particular praise for its diverse cast and the complex relationship between She-Ra and her best friend-turned-archenemy Catra.
 In 2019, the show was nominated for a GLAAD Media Award for Outstanding Kids & Family Programming, as well as a Daytime Emmy Award at the 46th Daytime Emmy Awards.
 In 2021, the series was tied with First Day when it won the GLAAD Media Award for Outstanding Kids and Family Programming.

-Other work

-Stevenson did freelance illustration for Random House, St. Martin's Press, and Label Magazine.
-He also worked with Ryan North on his book To Be or Not to Be (2013), a choose-your-own-adventure-book based on Shakespeare's Hamlet.

-In 2017, Stevenson appeared in two episodes of Critical Role's first campaign as Tova.
-He has subsequently appeared in three Critical Role one-shot episodes between 2017 and 2022 as himself, Tova, and Peter Pan.
-In June 2022, his character Tova will was featured in a line of Critical Role miniatures by WizKids.
+In 2023, Stevenson stated that he started playing Dungeons & Dragons when he started developing the series, and stated that his Tiefling warlock character would inspire Glimmer to have teleportation powers, and run out of power at "inconvenient moments" or go into situations without much thought.
+In a 2023 interview, Stevenson described She-Ra as the "most intensive job" he ever had, and said that once it ended, he "literally had nothing to do for the first time in my life."